Monnify/Monnify-Nodejs-lib/README.md

-# Monnify-Nodejs-lib
+# Monnify-Nodejs-lib (Beta Version)
-This is Nodejs wrapper for the Monnify API
+This is Nodejs wrapper for the Monnify API.

+## Note: This is a beta version and is currently under review

 ---